 Can I participate in the Cisco Global Problem Solver Challenge if I am under 18 years of age?

-No, to be eligible for the challenge, you must be at least 18 years of age on or before January 12, 2018.
+No, in order to be eligible for the challenge, you must be at least 18 years of age at the time of registration.

 If I am an intern or contractor/vendor working for Cisco, can I participate?

 No. Cisco employees, interns, contracted vendors, and their immediate household or family members are excluded from this challenge.
 For detailed eligibility requirements, please review the rules.

 Our goal is to advance early-stage projects that are beyond the concept or idea formation stage, but which have not yet generated over $1M USD in funding and/or revenue.
 We look for projects with a dedicated team that are beyond the idea formation stage, and that have completed a proof of concept for the core functionality of the product/service at a minimum.
 Projects that are further along are more likely to score higher on the “Feasibility” criteria.
 Below are the stages of development we reference: